 - If you do so, it creates negativity and disappointment for himself.

 My Transfer from One team to Another

-It was just January (I joined in Sept so approx 5 months since I joined) and there was a team shift due to internal admin reasons.
-I had to work with a new team and that was one of the most disappointing moments for me.
+It was just January (I joined in Sept so approx 5 months since I joined) and there was a team shift (due to internal admin reasons).
+Now, I had to work with a new team and that was one of the most disappointing moments for me.

-Once the audit was complete and we were back in town, I did all sorts of things to get back to my previous team but nothing worked as my new team kept retaining me.
+Once the audit was completed and returned to Mumbai, I did everything possible to get back to my previous team…but nothing worked as my new team kept retaining me.